Real-Time Adaptive Feedback Control of a Supersonic Dual-Stream Jet: Results

-A power spectral density of the original and reconstructed signal for the baseline case is presented in figure~\ref{fig:event_swp_PSD}(\textit{b}).
+A power spectral density of the original and reconstructed signal for the baseline case is presented in Fig.~\ref{fig:event_swp_PSD}b.
 The reconstructed is performed in three ways.
 The full reconstruction is carried out as described in Section~\ref{sec:event_method}.
-The cases with $\Lambda_i/p_\text{PRMS} < 0$ and $\Lambda_i/p_\text{PRMS} > 0$ correspond to reconstructions based solely only the negative-valued or positive-valued events, respectively.
+The cases with $\Lambda_i/P_\text{PRMS} < 0$ and $\Lambda_i/P_\text{PRMS} > 0$ correspond to reconstructions based solely only the negative-valued or positive-valued events, respectively.
 It is observed that both the original and full reconstruction spectra overlap, and the resonant tone and overall behavior are successfully reproduced by the full reconstruction.
+As shown in \ref{sec:apdx_event}, the slight underestimation of the amplitude is attributed to the event definition of the reconstructed signal, where some tone-contributing regions of the original signal are not captured.
+Despite this, the events alone account for approximately 80\% of the amplitude.
 This suggests that the intermittent events are a primary contributor to the dominant frequency.
-A slight underestimation in the amplitude is observed, suggesting there may be an alternate mechanism in the flow contributing to the tone, however, the events alone account for approximately 80\% of the amplitude.
-The decrease in the high-frequency content for the reconstruction is expected as the model function has filtered out the high-frequency behavior in the original signal.
+The decrease in the high-frequency content for the reconstruction is also expected since the model function has filtered out the high-frequency behavior in the original signal.
 A further decomposition into the negative- and positive-valued components reveal contributions made by low- and high-pressure events, respectively.
 The PSD$^*$ demonstrates that the low-pressure events contribute greatly to the resonant tone, whereas the high-pressure events predominantly contribute to the low-frequency broadband content.